7 Benefits of Pretend Play for Toddlers and Why It Matters

 During imaginative play, children take on new roles and explore.
 When they role play, they can see what it must feel like to be a father, teacher, or even a pet.
 This can help kids build empathy.

 In addition, young children pretend to feel certain emotions and practice reacting to other people’s emotions.
 This helps them build their emotional awareness.

 Plenty of problems can arise during pretend play.
 From a fort that won’t hold up properly to solving a disagreement or coping when things don’t go as they’d planned, there are plenty of opportunities for practicing problem-solving skills.

 Imaginative play encourages the development of life skills.
 When children play restaurant or house, they practice preparing food, cleaning, sweeping, caring for children, and more.
 While they may only appear to be copying adults, this actually prepares them for real-life situations.

 Pretend Play Benefit 7: Encourages Exercise and Motor Skill Development

 Imaginative play is active and filled with movement.
 Children may climb, jump, or run while playing.
 Plus, children also develop fine motor skills during certain types of imaginative play.
 For example, if children play school, they might spend time drawing or writing letters.

-How to Encourage Imaginative Play
+How to Encourage Pretend Play for Toddlers

 - Play with your child.
 Even if you just set aside 10 minutes to be involved in your child’s play, that can mean a lot.
 It will be a great point of connection and infuse new ideas into your child’s play.